buildpacks/rfcs/text/0000-offline-buildpackages.md

 - What is the strategy for staying under the 127 Layer limit.
 - Is `CNB_DEPS` a bad buildpack author experience?
-- should we force some dependency api at each `/cnb/deps/some-identifier/v1.2.3`?

 # Spec.
 Changes (OPTIONAL)
 [spec-changes]: #spec-changes